Referral & Admissions

 How It Works

-- A patient or his/her family can call the Danny Sklar Palliative Care Program for an information visit
+- A patient or his/her family can call the Danny Sklar Palliative Care Program for a consultation

-- Acceptable diagnoses are cancer, heart disease and lung disease for which curative treatment may still be pursued
+- Acceptable diagnoses are cancer, heart disease and pulmonary disease for which aggressive treatments may still be pursued

 When the Patient Meet the Program Guidelines